 A digital companion for those feeling lonely

-Those requiring specialist care services tend to struggle with companionship, mainly because their families and loved ones don’t always have the time to be around them.
+Individuals who require specialist care services tend to struggle with companionship, mainly because their families and loved ones don’t always have the time to be around them.
 You can ask Google Home to play games, tell you a story or sing a song.
-Google Assistant always responds in a warm, friendly way and never gets frustrated.
-For seniors with impaired hearing, you can just turn the volume up.
+Google Assistant always responds and communicates in a warm, friendly way and never gets frustrated.
+Additionally, the Google Home volume can be adjusted to suit individuals with impaired hearing.

-Google Home speakers have a built-in Burglar Deterrent feature that is meant to scare off any intruders.
+Google Home speakers have a built-in Burglar Deterrent feature which is used to prevent any potential intruders from entering the home.
 The device will play loud sounds, alerting strangers that your home is not empty.
-Although it cannot call the emergency services, it does support calls to your list of contacts, so if you’ve happened to have an accident, you can tell it to call a family member.
+Although the device can not contact emergency services, it has the ability to contact family members or caregivers as per your request if an incident has occurred.

 Sova Healthcare is a leading provider of specialist home care services for those suffering from dementia and Alzheimer’s disease.
 We are avid believers in the positive difference assistive technology makes in complex and social care, which is why offer a free Google Home device as part of our care plan package.
 Get in touch with our expert team today!